doogrammargood/Wigner-Function-Calculator/README.txt

     The Total Negativity is the sum of negative Wigner Function values.

 #---Planned Features---#
   -Allow for opening a pickled numpy matrix.
   -Implement Saving.
   -Allow hovering over elements of the bar graph to highlight the line in phase space.
+  -It should say what the Conway Polynomial is somewhere.
+  -Finite Field Elements should be written in Latex
   -A second view of phase space with n pxp grids (so we interpret the density matrix as describing n p-level particles rather than 1 np level particle.)
   -An editor for the density matrix:
     -Implement Clifford Covariance
     -Are there libraries to describe the clifford gates for qudits?
   -A functional tab.
     -Keep track of lines with weightings which are to be interpreted as a functional.
     -Should integrate with Clifford Covariance, so functionals can be determined by a generating line and its orbit.